 UCAS Lead Digital Learning Developer, and fellow former teacher

-Students, parents and guardians, yourself and colleagues, everyone is welcome to attend, but they’ll need to register individually to get the best experience and access to features like on-demand content, adding favourites to their event bag, and booking meetings.
+Students, parents and guardians, yourself and colleagues, everyone is welcome to attend, but they’ll need to register individually to get the best experience and access to features like live messenger chat with exhibitors and on-demand content.Send reminders to your students

-A 'Discover your options' zone to get your students thinking, a live lounge packed full of interactive sessions, the chance to meet 40+ universities and colleges, and Q&As with current students and apprentices…
+A 'Discover your options' zone to get your students thinking, a live lounge packed full of interactive sessions, the chance to meet universities and colleges, or employers and apprenticeship providers, and Q&As with current students and apprentices…

 With so much on offer, we’ve created a checklist and series of activities for you to engage the entire class, or for your students to takeaway for self-led study.

 - Discovery Day activities and checklist (269.39 KB)

 Once your students have attended UCAS/Discovery, use our post-event activities to help them take in everything they’ve learnt and create an action plan for their next steps.

 - Reflective and action planning activities (264.21 KB)